golemfactory/golem-docs/src/markdoc/partials/docs/accessing-the-internet.md

 })()
 ```

 You can run it now.
-In the output, you should see “SDK downloaded!” between log lines.
+In the output, you should see “SDK downloaded!” between the log lines.
 That means the code works.

 {% docnavigation title="Next steps" %}